front-commerce/developers.front-commerce.com/source/docs/reference/routing.md

 The following rules define which route wins in case the same URL matches several files:

-- If the same file is defined in two web modules, the last web modules from `.front-commerce.js` wins.
+- If the same file is defined in two web modules, the latest web module from `.front-commerce.js` wins.
-- If there is `web/theme/routes/path/index.js` and `/web/theme/routes/path.js`, `/webtheme//routes/path/index.js` wins even across multiple web modules.
+- If there is `web/theme/routes/path/index.js` and `/web/theme/routes/path.js`, `/web/theme/routes/path/index.js` wins even across multiple web modules.

 These rules also applies to special files listed below.